JuanCab/VisibilityTestbed/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/JuanCab/VisibilityTestbed/master?filepath=index.ipynb)

-**WARNING**: Once Binder has built the JupyterHub and started your notebook, when you hit the 'appmode' button, Safari will warn you that you are 'leaving the page'.
+**USAGE NOTE**: Binder can take a few minutes to build a JupyterHub container for running this notebook.
+Once Binder displays the interactive Jupyter notebook, you can hit the 'appmode' button to execute the notebook.
+Safari will warn you that you are 'leaving the page'.
 This is normal, just click on 'Leave Page', and this notebook will execute in the browser and generate the webpage illustrating the bug.

 Goals